In the coming weeks, we’ll be sharing updates about the dbt community’s first conference, Coalesce!

 11. How do I become a speaker?

 Pitch a talk in our Call for Speakers!
-Submissions are due on September 30, 2020.
+Submissions are due by October 9, 2020.

 12. How do I become a partner?